loganrower/Lettuce-Greenhouse-Production-Control/condaenv.md

 ` conda env create -f environment.yml `

-This process may take a while upwards of XX
+This process may take a while upwards of 5 minutes

 3. After you have your new conda environment activate it We have provided the environment a name for you in the yml file so use this name as provided unless you have initialized it when creating with a different name.

 `conda activate Lettuce_GH_RL`

-4. Now that you have an activate environment please proceed back to the Getting Started markdown file to see what is available within this project.
+4. Now that you have an activate environment please proceed back to the ReadME markdown file to see what is available within this project.